case-study

 My Heart Beats in Iloilo: Redesigning the Heart of a City

-Commissioned by the Mayor of Iloilo City — a logo redesign that captures the spirit of festivals, tranquility, and the heartbeat of a hometown.
+Invited into the Iloilo city branding project covered by the Philippine News Agency: a logo redesign that captures the spirit of festivals, tranquility, and the heartbeat of a hometown.

 The Story